Moving Failure Upstream for SWIFT Validation at Airwallex

 payment-gateways

-As Airwallex expanded into more markets and served larger, more complex customers, a recurring question surfaced in sales, onboarding, and support conversations:
+As Airwallex expanded into more markets and served larger, more complex customers, a recurring question surfaced across sales, onboarding, and support conversations:

 “Can I pay suppliers in this country?”

-For many destinations, the answer was yes - via local rails.
+For many destinations, the answer was yes through local rails.
 But for long-tail corridors, specific currencies, and certain regulatory environments, SWIFT was the only viable option.

-The question wasn’t whether to support SWIFT.
-It was how to do it without eroding trust in the Airwallex experience.
+The question was never whether to support SWIFT.
+The question was how to support it without eroding trust in the Airwallex experience.

 The guiding principle became:

 Move failure upstream.
-If a payment is going to fail, it should fail immediately - before entering the SWIFT network.
+If a payment is going to fail, it should fail immediately, before entering the SWIFT network, with a clear explanation that the customer can act on.

 Strategic Decision Framework